PendoNL/toggl-cli/README.md

+22/05/2020: We've archived this project since we're no longer using Toggl and the project was mainly for educational purposes.

 # Toggl CLI

 A Command line interface tool for [Toggle.com](https://toggl.com) written using Laravel Zero.
 This tool uses Toggl API v8.